humbertovarona/CalcPlotAnomaly/README.md

-# CalcPlotAnomaly
-Matlab function set for the calculation and plotting of anomalies
+# CalcPlotAnomaly: Matlab function set for the calculation and plotting of anomalies